 Soak up the Waterfront Views in District Wharf

 Washington, DC’s District Wharf has some of the best waterfront views in the city.
-With its array of shops, delicious restaurants, and waterfront adventures, the Wharf is the ultimate day-trip destination.
+The Wharf is the ultimate day-trip destination with its array of shops, delicious restaurants, and waterfront adventures.

 Eat Your Way Through Dupont Circle

 Dupont Circle is one of DC’s many cultural hubs.
-From bustling nightlife to eccentric shops and exciting restaurants, this neighborhood has something for everybody.
+This neighborhood has something for everybody, from bustling nightlife to eccentric shops and exciting restaurants.

 Whether you’re in the mood for lobster rolls, sushi, hummus, or anything in between, you can find it here.
-Take a stroll through the neighborhood—I guarantee you’ll find something (or several somethings) to fall in love with.
+Stroll through the neighborhood—I guarantee you’ll find something (or several somethings) to fall in love with.

 Stroll the Cobblestone Streets of Georgetown

 DC’s Historic Georgetown neighborhood is the ultimate walk-around destination.
-Stroll the charming cobblestone streets and feel as though you’ve stepped back in time.
-There are many trendy restaurants and cafés ready for whenever you need a quick bite.
+Stroll the charming cobblestone streets and feel you’ve stepped back in time.
+Many trendy restaurants and cafés are ready whenever you need a quick bite.

 Shop ‘Til You Drop at City Center